byu-imaal/dohjs/docs/README.md

 <dt><a href="#makeQuery">makeQuery(qname, qtype)</a> ⇒ <code>object</code></dt>
 <dd><p>Make a DNS query message of type <a href="object">object</a> (see <a href="https://github.com/mafintosh/dns-packet">dns-packet</a>).
 Use this before calling <a href="#sendDohMsg">sendDohMsg</a>
 <br>
-The recursion desired flag will be set, and the ID in the header will be set to a random number.</p>
+The recursion desired flag will be set, and the ID in the header will be set to zero, per the RFC (<a href="https://tools.ietf.org/html/rfc8484#section-4.1">section 4.1</a>).</p>
 </dd>
 <dt><a href="#sendDohMsg">sendDohMsg(packet, url, method, headers)</a> ⇒ <code>Promise.&lt;object&gt;</code></dt>
 <dd><p>Send a DNS message over HTTPS to <code>url</code> using the given request method</p>